-Each nonemployee director shall have the right to elect to receive all or a portion of his or her annual cash compensation under the nonemployee director compensation policy in the form of stock options to purchase our common stock.
-Any such election will be made before the start of our fiscal year and with any such stock options elected by the directors to vest over a period of one year on a quarterly basis in arrears, and such stock options to expire ten years from the date of grant.
+Each nonemployee director shall have the right to elect to receive all or a portion of his or her annual cash compensation under the nonemployee director compensation policy in the form of stock options to purchase our common stock or restricted common stock.
+Any such election will be made before the start of our fiscal year and with any such stock options or restricted common stock elected by the directors to vest over a period of one year on a quarterly basis in arrears, with stock options to expire ten years from the date of grant.